Mechanical television: Flying spot scanners

 In 1928, Ray Kell from the United States' General Electric proved that flying spot scanners could work outdoors.
 The scanning light source must be brighter than other incident illumination.

 Kell was the engineer who ran a 24-line camera that telecast pictures of New York governor Al Smith.
 Smith was accepting the Democratic nomination for the presidency.
 As Smith stood outside the capital in Albany, Kell managed to send usable pictures to his associate Bedford at station WGY, which was broadcasting Smith's speech.
 The rehearsal went well, but then the real event began.
 The newsreel cameramen switched on their floodlights.

 Unfortunately for Kell, his scanner only had a 1 kW lamp inside it.
 The floodlights threw much more light on Governor Smith.
 These floods simply overwhelmed Kell's imaging photocells.
 In fact, the floods made the unscanned part of the image as bright as the scanned part.
-Kell's photocells couldn't discriminate reflections off Smith (from the AC scanning beam) from the flat, DC light from the floodlamps.
+Kell's photocells couldn't discriminate between reflections off Smith (from the AC scanning beam) and the flat, DC light from the floodlamps.

 The effect is very similar to extreme overexposure in a still camera: The scene disappears, and the camera records a flat, bright light.
 If used in favorable conditions, however, the picture comes out correctly.
 Similarly, Kell proved that outdoors in favorable conditions, his scanner worked.

 A scene being televised by a flying spot scanner in a television studio in 1931.
 The Nipkow disk in the flying spot scanner (bottom) projects a spot of light that scans the subject in a raster pattern in the darkened studio.
 Nearby photocell pickup units convert the reflected light to a signal proportional to the brightness of the reflected area, which goes through the control board to the transmitter.

 The BBC television service used the flying spot method until 1935, and German television used flying spot methods as late as 1938.
 However, flying spot techniques remained in use in many applications after the demise of mechanical television.
 The German inventor Manfred von Ardenne designed a flying spot scanner with a CRT as the light source, and CRT-based flying spot scanners became a common technique for telecine.
 In the 1950s, DuMont marketed Vitascan, an entire flying-spot color studio system.
 Laser scanners continue to use a flying spot approach.